Characteristic Functions and Colligations: Introduction

+S. Dey and R. Gohm \cite{DEY} studied properties of characteristic function in various settings.
+Also, different subclasses of contractive liftings are studied in \cite{DEY,DEYII,DEY minimal}.

 The paper is organised as follows: In section $2$, we fix some notations and recall the results that are used in subsequent sections.
 In section $3$, we show that, if Popescu characteristic function (\ref{pop charac fun}) coincides for two different completely non-co-isometric row contractions, then the row contractions are unitarily equivalent.
-This is already proved by Popescu \cite{POP2}, but here we give a different proof using colligation matrix.
-In section $4$, we show that the characteristic function for minimal contractive liftings coincides if and only if the liftings are unitarily equivalent, again using colligation matrix.
-The characteristic functions of some examples of liftings are computed and the corresponding colligations are derived in section $5.$ Some properties of characteristic functions of liftings are discussed.
+This is already proved by Popescu \cite{POP2}, but here we give a different proof using colligation matrices.
+In section $4$, we give the following compact form for $\theta_{C,E}$, that is